Chart Color Schemes

 The level of general health in Gray is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Gray demonstrates above-average health outcomes with prevalence of common health conditions low among the general population but higher than the national average across older, at-risk cohorts.
-The rate of private health cover is approximately 52% of the total population (~1,774 people), slightly leading that of the average SA2 area and comparing to 56.4% across Greater Darwin.
+Gray demonstrates above-average health outcomes with prevalence of common health conditions low among its general population, although higher than the national average among older and at-risk cohorts.
+The rate of private health cover is approximately 52% of the total population (~1,774 people), slightly leading that of the average SA2 area but lower than Greater Darwin's 56.4%.

-The most common medical conditions in the area are asthma and arthritis, impacting 7.6 and 6.7% of residents respectively, while 72.5% declare themselves completely clear of medical ailments compared to 76.6% across Greater Darwin.
-The area has 10.6% of residents aged 65 and over (357 people), which is higher than the 7.5% in Greater Darwin.
+The most common medical conditions are asthma and arthritis, impacting 7.6 and 6.7% of residents respectively, while 72.5% declare themselves completely clear of medical ailments compared to 76.6% across Greater Darwin.
+The area has a higher proportion of seniors aged 65 and over at 10.6%, with 357 people falling into this category compared to Greater Darwin's 7.5%.
 Health outcomes among seniors present some challenges, requiring more attention than the broader population.

 Frequently Asked Questions - Health